codedbylaiehu/laiehuLearning/freeCodeCampPortfolioWebpage/README.md

 ## User Stories
-Your portfolio should have a welcome section with an id of welcome-section DONE
+Your portfolio should have a welcome section with an id of welcome-section Done

-The welcome section should have an h1 element that contains text DONE
+The welcome section should have an h1 element that contains text Done

-Your portfolio should have a projects section with an id of projects DONE
+Your portfolio should have a projects section with an id of projects Done

-The projects section should contain at least one element with a class of project-tile to hold a project DONE
+The projects section should contain at least one element with a class of project-tile to hold a project Done

-The projects section should contain at least one link to a project DONE
+The projects section should contain at least one link to a project Done

-Your portfolio should have a navbar with an id of navbar DONE
+Your portfolio should have a navbar with an id of navbar Done

-The navbar should contain at least one link that you can click on to navigate to different sections of the page DONE
+The navbar should contain at least one link that you can click on to navigate to different sections of the page Done

-Your portfolio should have a link with an id of profile-link, which opens your GitHub or freeCodeCamp profile in a new tab DONE
+Your portfolio should have a link with an id of profile-link, which opens your GitHub or freeCodeCamp profile in a new tab Done

-Your portfolio should have at least one media query DONE
+Your portfolio should have at least one media query Done

-The height of the welcome section should be equal to the height of the viewport DONE
+The height of the welcome section should be equal to the height of the viewport Done

-The navbar should always be at the top of the viewport DONE
+The navbar should always be at the top of the viewport Done

 Fulfill the user stories and pass all the tests below to complete this project.
 Give it your own personal style.
 Happy Coding!

 Note: Be sure to add <link rel="stylesheet" href="styles.css"> in your HTML to link your stylesheet and apply your CSS

-done